 Enough > More

-But planning for retirement (and by that, I mean saving and investing) is not meant to be something you “just do,” and keep doing without understanding it relates to a goal, which is to have “enough.”
+But planning for retirement (and by that, I mean saving and investing) is not meant to be something you “just do,” and keep doing without understanding how it relates to a goal, which is to have “enough.”
 It doesn’t mean sacrificing and saving for a lifetime so that you can retire as rich as possible someday—it’s about taking deliberate steps to reach the goal of “enough.”
 Otherwise, it quickly becomes the empty pursuit of riches.

 For most of us, the goal of “enough” is time-based.
 We want to retire at age 62, 66, 70, or whenever.
 For others, it’s a monetary goal: “I will retire when I have saved $750,000.
 That will be enough for me to live on.”